Full White Beautiful Pigeon

 A white feather is frequently linked to angels.
 When you see a pigeon, your guardian angel comes to visit and lets you know they are always thinking of you.
 This incident occurs when you are grieving the loss of a loved one.

-Albino pigeon vs dove
+Albino pigeon vs albino dove

 How do the albino pigeons look?